achisolm/Basic-Shell/README.txt

 Specifications:

 As of now, the program simply displays the prompt after every input unless the user enters "exit".
-If the command is not valid, nothing happens and the prompt is displayed.
+If the command is not valid, nothing happens, and the prompt is displayed.
 If the command is valid, it successfully runs the command and also displays the prompt.
 We simply leave it up to execvp to decide if the command is valid, if it is not valid, execvp doesn't do anything with that input (A large blank space does break the program, but single space will not).